jepemo/open-pvz/README.md

 # open-pvz
-Tower Defense Game Engine inspired by "Plantz Vz Zombiez", implemented in C with differents wrappers for other languages.
+Tower Defense Game Engine inspired by "Plantz Vz Zombiez", implemented in C with differents bindings for other languages.

 ## Use:
 TODO